-- Clothing must be neat and clean. - 2.
-Shorts must be mid-thigh or longer. - 3.
-Shirts and shoes must be worn on campus at all times. - 4.
-When wearing form-fitting attire (such as leggings), students must wear a midthigh or longer top.

-- 5. Women's tops must have at least two-inch shoulder straps and not reveal cleavage or midriff.
+- 1. Clothing must be neat and clean. - 2.
+Shorts must be mid-thigh or longer. - worn on campus at all times. - 4.
+When wearing form-fitting attire (such as leggings), students must wear a midthigh or longer top. - 5.
+Women's tops must have at least two-inch shoulder straps and not reveal cleavage or midriff.
 Skirts and dresses must have mid-thigh or longer hemlines and slits no higher than mid-thigh.
-Banquet dresses may be strapless, but the back must not extend below the natural bra line. - 6.
-Men's tank tops are limited to athletic participation and must not reveal the chest and sides. - 7.
+Banquet dresses may be strapless, but the back must not extend below the natural bra line. - to athletic participation and must not reveal the chest and sides. - 7.
 Undergarments must not be visible.
-Sleepwear must not be worn as outerwear. - 8.
-Clothing that displays material or conveys a message inconsistent with the mission of the University is prohibited. - 9.
-Hair must be neat, clean and in accordance with the field of study being pursued. - 10.
+Sleepwear must not be worn as outerwear.

+- 8. Clothing that displays material or conveys a message inconsistent with the mission of the University is prohibited. - Hair must be neat, clean and in accordance with the field of study being pursued. - 10.
 Piercing is limited to wearing earrings and a small nose or eyebrow stud or ring.